 Steps to keep your retainer clean

 After you eat something, it's important to make sure that you are rinsing away food particles and bacteria from your retainer.
 If you aren't doing so, bacteria will accumulate and you may quickly figure out that a dirty retainer causes halitosis.
 After you're done eating, you should make sure that you're rinsing your retainer with warm water - every time.
-You'll also want to let your retainer sit in a dental solution for about 15 minutes so that bacteria is killed and it will be fresh and clean once you put it back in your mouth.
+You'll also want to let your retainer sit in a dental solution for about 15 minutes so that the number of odor producing bacteria are reduced and it will be fresh and clean once you put it back in your mouth.

 Some people may turn to other antibacterial solutions to clean their retainers, like mouthwash or a household wipe.
 Mouthwash can damage the plastic of your retainer if it contains alcohol, and household wipes can be toxic to you!
 Whatever you're using to clean your retainer should be given to you by your dentist, and should be safe on the material of your retainer.

 Your toothbrush is the most important tool to keep your mouth fresh and clean, and it can also be a great way to keep your retainer clean and free of bacteria.
 Once a day, scrub your retainer as you would your teeth to get rid of plaque that accumulates on the surface.